Daniel-Halls/NFACT/README.md

 ## Output:

+Output depends on what imging files are present in the decomp directory.
+As a minimum (due to how nfact works) there will be a nii.gz file.
+However, depending on if the grey component is nii.gz/gii/.dscalar.nii will depend on the output

 Prefix:
 - hitmap_*.nii.gz: Volume nii component.
 Components are not thresholded
 - hitmap_threshold*_.nii.gz: Volume nii component.
 Components are thresholded by zscoring to remove noise